Astoria Hotel (Vancouver): Incidents

 In March 1953, a 28-year-old woman named Olga Rutkowski committed suicide by jumping off the third floor of the hotel.

 In 1957, a 51-year-old man named Walter Alexander Mascotte shot himself with a .22 rifle in his room at the Astoria.

-In March 1968 a man was found hanging from a doorknob in his room at the hotel.
+In March 1968, a man was found hanging from a doorknob in his room at the hotel.

 On June 2, 1975, a 61-year-old man named Kelso Dickie died from burns he suffered after his mattress caught on fire in his room.

 In November 1986, two men named John Wilfred Dyck and Matthew William Wilson died after the fire escape they were standing on collapsed.
 The two fell from the third floor to the alley behind the hotel and were instantly killed.
 Their deaths were ruled to be accidental as the two were heavily intoxicated on Chinese cooking wine.

 On September 23, 1993, a 34-year-old man named Stephen Horvath was stabbed to death in the lobby of the hotel.
 He was taken to Vancouver General Hospital but later died of his wounds.
 A resident of the hotel named Juan Carlos Gonzales-Mejia, originally from Guatemala was charged with second degree murder.

 During the 1990s, Robert Pickton was a regular of several Downtown Eastside bars, including the Astoria.
 Some reports state that one of his victims, Georgina Papin, was last seen at the hotel with Pickton in March 1999.
 She was not listed as missing by the Vancouver Police Department until 2001.
 In 2002, her remains were found on Pickton's farm.

 While standing outside of the hotel on August 31, 1998, a 49-year-old man named Raul Melgar was struck twice in the chest by a man wielding a piece of lumber.
 He was taken to Vancouver General Hospital for treatment but died of his injuries a day later.
 Melgar was a resident of the hotel and was originally from El Salvador.
 Despite multiple witnesses, police struggled to identify his attacker.

-On the evening of February 6, 2018 a Coquitlam man named Martin James MacDonald was found unconscious in a bus stop outside of the hotel.
-He died several days later from wounds he sustained during a physical altercation.
+On February 6, 2018, a 51-year-old Coquitlam man named Martin James MacDonald was found unconscious in a bus stop outside of the hotel.
+He died four days later, on February 10, from wounds he had sustained during a physical altercation.
+46-year-old Patrick Shayne Leeson of New Aiyansh, British Columbia was later arrested for his murder.

 On September 16, 2020, two people were found unresponsive in a room at the Astoria.
 One of the victims was pronounced dead at the scene, while another was taken to the hospital and later died.
 The deaths were being investigated as a homicide.

+On February 17, 2022, an explosion occurred on the 2nd floor of the hotel.
+The fire resulted in one injury, and the subsequent fire was contained to one unit.